antfu/talks/2024-10-19/src/slides.md

 </div>

 <!--
+My journey in open source started with a project built on Nuxt called BreadSplit around 5 years ago, an app for managing shared wallets.
+At that point, we wanted to internationalization, but I found that there were no good tools for managing the translations in VS Code, [click] so I made the extension called `i18n Ally` to improve the experience.

+[click] From this project, I also extracted the composables we use internally out to become VueUse.
+At that time, the Vue 3 was not yet ready, and the community still hesitated about the new Composition API.
+I was trying to make VueUse work on both Vue 2 and Vue 3 to cover more users and make the transition easier (kinda like the "Set Theory" mindset we talked about last year). [click] I started to contribute to the  `@vue/composition-api` plugin to make sure the behavior aligns with Vue 3. [click] This project later got me into the Vue and also later came up with the library `vue-demi`.

+[click] As I joined the Vue team, I started to dig deeper into the composition API and the reactivity system. [click] It got me to create Vue Reactivity experiments, and ReactiVue, which hook VUe's reactivity API into React.

+[click] And then Vite came out; [click] I started trying the new build tool with Vue 3 and made the icon explorer `Icones`.
+It's my first app built on top of Vite.
+From that as the starting point, I found out that there are so many things missing in Vite because it was very young.
+Then I built [click] `vite-pwa`, and a bunch of plugins like [clicks] auto-imports, components, icons etc to enhance the developer experience of Vite.

+[click] Since I worked a lot with icons, I started to involve with the Iconify project, [click] combining with my experience of VS Code extension when making `i18n ally`, [click] I made `Iconify IntelliSense` to display icons inside our code.

+[click] From the work on Vite plugins, I made `vite-plugin-inspect` to see the internal of Vite's pipeline and help myself to debug.

+[click] By combining all my exploration of the vite ecosystem, I extract them into the template called `Vitesse`, which somehow became quite popular.
+On top of that, I also made a variation [click] called `vitesse-webext` for browser extensions, and [click] a small library for it.

+[click] With Vite becoming more and more mature, [click] I started to migrate my blog site to Vite.
+Along the way, I made [click] a vite plugin for compiling markdown, and [click] `vite-ssg` for static site generator (what a coincidence to our previous examples :P)

+[click] When it comes to styling, I found the project called Windi CSS, which was more like an on-demand version of Tailwind, and I started to contribute and build a plugin for it.

+[click] At the same time, I have to prepare a talk about Vue.
+As a side product of my procrastination, I made Slidev, the slides maker that you are looking at right now. [click] from Slidev, I also made `drauu` for drawing on slides, and `broz` for taking beautiful screenshots.

+[click] Then, with the experience I got with Windi CSS, I made UnoCSS, an atomic CSS engine that is highly extensible. [click] Combining with Iconify, I came up with the Pure CSS icons solution.
+Which I think is still the best approach for icons today.

+[click] From my work on Vitesse, I got invited to work on Nuxt. [click] From my work at Nuxt [click], I made `unplugin` to allow plugins to support both Vite and webpack easily, and [click] `unimport` to unify auto-import usages.

+To improve Nuxt' SSR experience in development, Pooya and I came up with the SSR runtime for Vite that [click] later became `vite-node`.
+Having the foundation of `vite-node`, it made [click] `Vitest` possible.
+When making Vitest, we need a way to communicate between worker threads and main threads. [click] I came up with the library `birpc` to handle remote procedure calls.

+With the foundation work of `vite-plugin-inspect` and `birpc`, [click] I started to work on `Nuxt DevTools` to present you the internal of your Nuxt app and help you to understand it better.
+Then we have [click] `magicast` to write changes back to your config easier; We build [click] Elk the maston client with Nuxt. [click] Then the Nuxt Playground `learn.nuxt.com`.

+Amount all these project, highlighting code becomes a tricky thing to do right, so [click] I started to work on improve Shiki, and end up completely rewriting it.
+From it I also made [click] `shiki-magic-move`, [click] `shiki/monaco`, [click] Twoslash integration, etc.

+[click] Then I somehow get trapped into the ESLint ecosystem, [click] I started to take over the ESLint Stylistic project, I made the [click] config inspector which later become official, and a lot other small utilities. [click] All these experience I got working on them later be utilized to make the [click] Nuxt ESLint module possible.

+Wooof.
+You can see I really down to the rabbit hole super deep. [click]

 I hope my experience can inspire everyone.
 Each person has their own strengths and interests, and the birth of many projects has a certain timeliness and randomness.
 Everyone's journey of growth and yak shaving map will certainly be different.
 I am also very much looking forward to seeing your versions.
 -->